 The Mediterranean has always been the breadbasket of trade.
 In Roman times, the surrounding area was as prosperous as ever.
 Business flourished and everyone wanted a piece of the pie.
 Including the players of this game, each playing a Roman dynasty, ready to get rich.

-5 Reasons Why You Should Play Concordia in 2022
+5 Reasons Why You Should Play Concordia

 You start with a couple of colonists in Rome.
 As you spread out, you’ll be able to build new trading posts in cities, which will yield you more resources to build more posts.
 Brick, grain, tools, wine, and cloth.
 You can buy, sell, produce, and spend them as you please.